Barium Hydroxide Ammonium Thiocyanate

 The Role of Hydration and Lattice Energies

 The energy changes associated with the hydration of ions and the lattice energies of the solid reactants play a crucial role in determining the overall enthalpy change of the reaction.
 Hydration energy is the energy released when ions are surrounded by water molecules.
 Lattice energy is the energy required to break apart the ionic lattice in a solid.
-In this reaction, the high hydration energies of the ions help to offset some of the energy required to break the ionic lattices, but the overall energy balance favors endothermic behavior.
+On top of that, in this reaction, the high hydration energies of the ions help to offset some of the energy required to break the ionic lattices, but the overall energy balance favors endothermic behavior.
 The difference between the lattice energies of the reactants and the hydration energies of the products determines the net enthalpy change.

 Practical Applications and Safety Considerations